Weekly Soybean Market Intelligence

 Most losses occur from acting too early, not too late.

-The subscription cost is designed to be materially lower than the cost of a single false execution — a premature hedge, an unnecessary liquidation, or an escalation based on misread tightness.
+The subscription cost is designed to be materially lower than the cost of a single false execution —

 Prevents false execution in balanced and uncertain regimes.